hfreitas/angular-tour-of-transformers/README.md

-# MyFirstApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+# Angular Tour of Transformers

+This project was created as a dummy project for the Speaking About - Angular Event @Castelo Branco 2019

+This project uses Firebase as the persistence Database and API for Login/Register.

 ## Development server